InfoSynth: Information-Guided Benchmark Synthesis for LLMs: Conclusion

 \section{Conclusion}

-In this paper, we introduced InfoSynth, a novel framework to efficiently calculate the diversity and novelty of new benchmarks in a more-efficient and cost-effective manner.
-Moreover, we demonstrated the effectiveness of InfoSynth in generating high-quality, novel, and diverse synthetic coding datasets from seed data.
+In this paper, we introduced InfoSynth, a novel framework to calculate the diversity and novelty of new benchmarks in an efficient and cost-effective manner.
+Using the ideas behind this framework, we propose a new coding problem generation pipeline that produces more challenging and robust problems from seed data than previous works.
 We hope that future work will leverage our ideas to create robust, novel, and diverse benchmarks.